vasyltech/noti-activity-notification/readme.txt

 == Description ==

-> Noti - Activity Notifications (aka Noti) plugin is your single-stop shop for all you need to track any WordPress website activities.
+> Noti - Activity Notification (aka Noti) plugin is your single-stop shop for all you need to track any WordPress website activities.
 And it is completely free.

 A FEW QUICK FACTS